tony/learning-asyncio/notes/recommendations.md

 ## Executive Summary

-The asyncio tutorial series is well-structured with high-quality content, but has several issues that need addressing:
+The asyncio tutorial series is well-structured with high-quality content.
+The critical missing lessons have been fixed, but there are opportunities for improvement:
-- Missing lessons (11 and proper lesson 12)
 - Disproportionate focus on synchronization primitives
-- Lack of practical I/O examples
+- Lack of practical I/O examples beyond basic streams
-- File naming inconsistencies
+- File naming inconsistency for lesson 20

-## Critical Issues to Fix
+## Remaining Issues to Fix

-### 1. Missing Content

-**Lesson 11 - Barriers (MISSING)**
-- File `011_barriers.py` does not exist
-- Content is misplaced in `012_streams.py`
-- Action: Create `011_barriers.py` and move the barriers content there

-**Lesson 12 - Streams (MISSING)**
-- `012_streams.py` contains barriers content instead of streams
-- Network I/O with streams is completely missing
-- Action: Implement proper streams lesson showing TCP client/server

-### 2. File Naming Issues
+### 1. File Naming Issue

 - Lesson 20 is named `020_profiling_and_optimizing.py` but referenced as `020_performance_tuning.py`
 - Action: Rename for consistency with progression.md